curioushuman/curious-outcomes/README.md

   - Will use a single module, and a single controller
     - As these are going to be imported by the handlers as a separate package
     - There is less need to break them into smaller files/functions for bundling
+- source map
+  - we're going for the environment variable method